inspec/inspec/docs/resources/aws_s3_bucket.md

 ### bucket_acl

-The `bucket_acl` property is a low-level property that lists the individual Bucket ACL grants that are in effect on the bucket.
+The `bucket_acl` property is a low-level property that lists the individual Bucket ACL grants  in effect on the bucket.
 Other higher-level properties, such as be\_public, are more concise and easier to use.
 You can use the `bucket_acl` property to investigate which grants are in effect, causing be\_public to fail.

-The value of bucket_acl is an Array of simple objects.
+The value of bucket_acl is  an array of simple objects.
 Each object has a `permission` property and a `grantee` property.
 The `permission` property will be a string such as 'READ', 'WRITE' etc (See the [AWS documentation](https://docs.aws.amazon.com/sdkforruby/api/Aws/S3/Client.html#get_bucket_acl-instance_method) for a full list).
 The `grantee` property contains sub-properties, such as `type` and `uri`.

     bucket_acl = aws_s3_bucket('my-bucket')